Good chess quotes are easy to come by. But we’ve tried to narrow it down even further by just including the best of the best.

 Stefan Zweig

 53.)
-Unlike other games in which lucre is the end and aim, [chess] recommend itself to the wise by the fact that its mimic battles are fought for no prize but honor.
+Unlike other games in which lucre is the end and aim, [chess] recommends itself to the wise by the fact that its mimic battles are fought for no prize but honor.
 It is eminently and emphatically the philosopher’s game.

 Paul Morphy